Adam Scott (golfer): Amateur career

 Scott won the Australian Boys' Amateur in 1997 and 1998.
-He was a member of the Golf Australia National Squad.
+He was also a member of the Golf Australia National Squad.
+Scott later attended the University of Nevada, Las Vegas (UNLV) in the United States, where he played for the UNLV Rebels golf team.
+Scott stated that he chose to attend UNLV because he was impressed by the school's brochure, stating: "I literally picked the one with the best‑looking prospectus, and that was UNLV.
+They had a really beautiful glossy magazine about their golf program.
+I didn't visit or anything, so I didn't really know."
+At UNLV, he was teammates with future PGA Tour player Charley Hoffman, who mentored him.

 Professional career

-Early professional career
+European Tour

 Scott turned professional midway through the 2000 season.
 He earned his card for the 2001 European Tour season in just eight starts as a professional, his best result being a tie for sixth at the Linde German Masters.
 Scott also made a handful of appearances on the PGA Tour but made only one cut in six events.

-In Scott's first full year as a professional golfer he won the European Tour's Alfred Dunhill Championship in Johannesburg, South Africa for his very first professional title.
+In Scott's first full year as a professional golfer he won the European Tour's Alfred Dunhill Championship in Johannesburg, South Africa for his first professional title.
 This event was Scott's first start of the year and was co-sanctioned by the European and Sunshine Tours.
 He beat Justin Rose to the title by one stroke.
 Scott had three other top-3 finishes throughout the season and went on to finish 13th in the Order of Merit in his first season.

 The following year in 2002, Scott had two victories on the European Tour and a final position of seventh on the Order of Merit.
 His first win of the year was a six-shot victory at the Qatar Masters.
 Later in the year, Scott won the Gleneagles Scottish PGA Championship, shooting a final round of 63 to win by ten shots.
 In between these victories, Scott made his debut at the Masters Tournament, where he finished tied for 9th.